leo-cheron/lab/README.md

-# Code experimentation, R & D stuff
+# Code experimentation, R & D and stuff

 This repository is a pool of visual experimentations or modules coded for web.
 They may rely on frameworks such as [ThreeJS](https://github.com/mrdoob/three.js/) or [PixiJS](https://github.com/GoodBoyDigital/pixi.js/).